7shi/dante-la-el/Inferno/MT/compare-en.md

 but so hinders him that she kills him!
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">96</td><td>
-but hinders it so much that it kills them;
+but hinders him so much that it kills him;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">96</td><td>
 but hinders him so much that it kills him;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">96</td><td>
-but so much impedes him that he kills him;
+but so much it prevents him that it kills him;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">96</td><td>
-But so much it prevents it that it kills it;
+but so much it hinders him that it kills him;
 </td></tr>
 <tr><td>DeepL</td><td align="right">96</td><td>
 But so much 'mped him that he kills him;